erikm67/Vapotherm-Process/Extreme-Ownership.md

 # Part II: Laws of Combat

 ## Chapter 5: Cover and Move

+- The most fundamental tactic perhaps the only tactic.
+Put simply, teamwork.
+All elements within the greater team are crucial and must work together to accomplish the mission, mutually supporting one another for that singular purpose.
+8 mins left in chapter

 ## Chapter 6: Simple
 ## Chapter 7: Prioritize and Execute
 ## Chapter 8: Decentralized Command